saintmalik/blog.saintmalik.me/docs/squeeze-node.md

 Thats it folks 🤞🏽

-*Written with vibes and insha Allah from somewhere in this Rwanda traffic 😮‍💨*
+*Written with vibes and InshaAllah from somewhere in this Rwanda traffic 😮‍💨*

 <br/>
 <h2>Comments</h2>